curvegrid/go-ethereum-wiki/Mutan-0.2.md

 Declaration = TypeDecl .
 ```

 A declaration can be done in several ways.
-First and foremost every identifier must be declared either with a type or a variant.
-Variants can be created in two separate ways, either with the `var` keyword or by using the `:=` assignment operator.
+First and foremost every identifier must be declared as a variant.
+Variants can be created in two ways, either with the `var` keyword or by using the `:=` assignment operator.

 ```go
 var a = "a"